Se-Gl/greencss/js/README.md

 - Add a placeholder URL to the src attribute.
 This image must be tiny.
 It will be displayed up until the definitive image is loaded.
 It can be a common image format where a loading information is shown.
 However, a BASE64 image is recommended because it is extremely compact.
 Check [devsdash.com](https://devsdash.com/tools/png-pixel-generator) to get a BASE64 string - ❗in result, click HTML and copy the src string.
 - Add the original image URL to the data-scr attribute. omenCSS `lazy` will merge the data-src URL to the src URL, once the client's browser has loaded the entire URL.
 - Lazy can also be paired with the inView function, this way the placeholder image is animated. if the inView function is used, do not forget to import it cf. [example](#multiple-imports)
+- ❗Within the image tag, it is mandatory to create a class with the name "lazyload".
+Otherwise lazy loading does not work.
+Here you can add more omenCSS- or your own CSS classes, in order to provide additional styling.

 ## Full lazy example in an HTML File